 Coleus will do great in a nice attractive container.
 Place them in full sun or partial shade as they will retain their color throughout the spring, summer and fall seasons.
 They are a great compliment plant for a courtyard or patio.

 Pests and Diseases

 They are somewhat insect and disease resistant but will get rot root on occasion if you do not have good drainage.
 More so if they are in a container.
 Whiteflies and mealybugs will attack this plant.
 It’s best to look underneath foliage and closer to the stems as this is where these insects hide.
 A good systemic insecticide at first sight of these pests will usually kill them.

 If your plant is heavily infested with insects the best course is to remove, place in a plastic bag and throw away.
 Replace it with a new one.
 Oh, don’t forget to remove soil as it may have insect larvae.

 Types of Coleus Plants

-Below is some great looking Coleus that most nurseries will get during the growing season.
-If they don’t ask them to order them.
+Here are some great looking Coleus plants that most local nurseries will have during the growing season.
+If they don’t… ask them to order some.

 Coleus Plants in the Garden